Modeling complex particle suspensions: perspectives on the rigid multiblob method: Introduction

 In many applications, suspended particles have complex shapes and are subject to additional effects than hydrodynamic interactions, such as thermal fluctuations (i.e.\ Brownian motion), internal activity, kinematic constraints, or non-hydrodynamic long-ranged interactions (e.g.\ chemical, magnetic, electrostatic...), see Fig.\ \ref{fig:context}.
 These effects, in combination with the particle shape, lead to complex dynamics at the scale of the particles, such as non-trivial diffusion, self-assembly, rotation, or propulsion, and provide intricate macroscopic properties at the scale of the suspensions, such as complex rheological and elastic responses, collective diffusion, collective motion, flow generation and mixing.

 The interplay between the individual behavior of complex particles and their suspension dynamics has attracted significant attention in the past decades.
 Experimental methods for synthesizing complex suspensions and numerical tools for modeling them have developed rapidly.
 However, significant hurdles remain in the numerical domain.
 Indeed, the modeling of complex suspensions poses multiple challenges due to particle geometry, thermal fluctuations with multiplicative noise, nontrivial boundary conditions, kinematic constraints, active deformations or multiphysics couplings (see Fig.\ref{fig:context}).
 In addition, these effects must be accurately captured to bridge the gap between the particle scale and the macroscopic suspension scale.
-Traditional numerical methods, such as Boundary Element Methods, are accurate but cannot handle thermal fluctuations and are restricted to few particles of anisotropic shape due to their high computational cost.
+Traditional numerical methods, such as Boundary Element Methods, are accurate and can now handle large collections of spherical \cite{Yan2020b}, or even spheroidal particles \cite{crowder2025boundary}, but they remain restricted to few particles of complex shape due to their high computational cost and cannot handle thermal fluctuations (see Ref.\ \cite{bao2018fluctuating} for an exception in 2D).